 Voter engagement is key to reaching people in affected communities who are afraid to speak out about the impact of their job or environment on their health.
 We use civic engagement as a critical tool to advance environmental and economic justice.
-Therefore, it is imperative that local residents educate, build relationships with, and hold people in power accountable.
-Through voter registration, Get Out The Vote, voter education, program recruitment, leadership development training, opportunities to speak out and hold elected officials accountable, and critical education about intersectionality and power, our voter engagement work provides specific opportunities for residents to have their voices heard and votes cast to affect the issues facing their community.
+Through voter registration, Get Out The Vote, voter education, program recruitment, leadership development training, opportunities to speak out and hold elected officials accountable, and critical education about intersectionality and power, our comprehensive voter and resident engagement work provides specific opportunities for residents to have their voices heard, votes cast, and feet moved to affect the issues facing their community.

-One of our core values is that the work must be led by people who are most affected by social and environmental injustices, whose expertise from lived experiences lead to a greater understanding of the crisis.
-Community members cite that elected officials rarely come to the community seeking input or votes – despite the fact that many of the public officials representing these communities are representative of the communities they’re serving.
+Community members often cite that elected officials rarely come to the community seeking input or votes – despite the fact that many of the public officials representing these communities are representative of the communities they’re serving.
 This shows that electing candidates is not enough.
-It is critical that residents have the political acumen, confidence, support, and opportunities to effectively educate elected officials—get to know them, hold them accountable—and make sure that their decisions and statements echo throughout the community.
-The problem goes beyond the ballot box: once people are sworn in, it is critical to pay attention to what elected officials are doing.
-In our targeted SW Atlanta precincts in NPUs V, T, and X, civic engagement metrics are low, especially voter registration.
-For example the precincts we are targeting average 13% unregistered New American Majority citizens (people of color, young people, new immigrants, LGBTQI individuals, women).
-At every turn our efforts are led and/or informed by people in frontline communities.
+It is critical that residents have the political acumen, confidence, support, relationships, and opportunities to effectively educate elected officials—get to know them, hold them accountable—and make sure that their decisions and statements echo throughout the community.
+Georgia WAND is helping build a multiracial, intergenerational, transpartisan, cross-geographic, cross-class electorate that holds elected officials accountable, protects people and the environment, and values peace over violence.